 Indiana Precision Rifle Challenge (INPRC)

-MPRSC and WPRSC extensively cooperate on match planning, particularly in regard to our Pro-Series matches, and our club finales.
+MPRSC and WPRC extensively cooperate on match planning, particularly in regard to our Pro-Series matches, and our club finales.
 All four clubs have come together to coordinate the Great Lakes Shootout; a four-state grudge match to see who has the best shooters lekarna-slovenija.com.

 The Precision Rifle Series is the preeminent rifle organization in the world, structuring a yearly points race for both the PRS Pro Bolt Gun Series and the PRS Regional Series.
 The PRS Championship Shooting Series is synonymous with precision rifle shooting.
 The PRS is home to countless competitors including 6,000 active PRS shooters with scores being tracked.
 The PRS unites the 40 most renowned national pro series precision rifle competitions and continues to expand the PRS Regional Series, which hosts hundreds of one-day matches from coast to coast.
 The International PRS Series is advancing in South Africa and Australia to name a few.
 The influence of the PRS, with more than 1000 professional-level competitors and a growing global presence, extends in every conceivable direction inspiring the precision rifle community at its grassroots, hometown level.